tricinel/react-diceware/Notes.md

 ### Timetable

+#### 20.05.2017

+* write enzyme tests for password component
+* replace Math.random with window.crypto (with fallback for older browsers)

 #### 19.05.2017

 * install jest, enzyme
 * write jest tests for helpers
-* write enzyme tests for password component?
 * look at jest importing arrow functions with no return